 Federal regulations require the funds be used primarily to assist persons of low and moderate income, reduce slum and blight, or an urgent need.
 For more information about CDBG regulations, please see the HUD website.

 The Purchase of Service grant program is designed to provide support for human service programs in the City of Dubuque that further the City's goals, objectives and priorities.
 Not-for-profit organizations located in Dubuque and providing year round human services programs are eligible to apply.
 Grants are awarded by the City Council during the City's fiscal year budget process.

-The Purchase of Services Grant Program applications are currently closed for FY15.
-Applications are available in September.
+The Purchase of Services Grant Program applications are available in the Spring.

 The City of Dubuque Urban Revitalization Program, based on Chapter 404 of the Code of Iowa, focuses on the revitalization of residential properties in the community’s older neighborhoods and offers a property tax exemption for new improvements made to qualified residential properties and limited commercial properties.
 This program provides opportunity for property tax exemption for qualifying improvements to residential and limited commercial properties.